 (e) The ballast water originated solely from municipal or treated drinking water sources and is not mixed with ballast water obtained from areas other than open sea waters;

-(f) The ballast water had been treated in a manner authorized by OAR 340-143-0050; or
+(f) The ballast water had been managed using a shipboard treatment system that meets the certification and discharge standards in OAR 340-143-0050; or

-(g) The vessel owner or operator declares a safety exemption in a manner consistent withas ORS 783.635 (2)(b) and OAR 340-143-0040.
+(g) The vessel owner or operator has declared a safety exemption as OAR 340-143-0040(2) specifies.

+(3) Empty ballast tanks that contain unpumpable residual ballast water or sediment may only be used for ballasting and subsequent deballasting within waters of the state if the residual ballast water has salinity greater than or equal to 30 parts per thousand at the time of entering state waters.
+For voyages that have recently sourced ballast from low-salinity waters or are otherwise unable to verify the salinity of the residual ballast water or sediments prior to entering state waters, the vessel operator shall conduct a saltwater flush of empty tank(s):

+(a) At least 200 nautical miles from any shore for tank(s) containing water sourced outside the Exclusive Economic Zone; or

+(b) At least 50 nautical miles from shore and in waters at least 200 meters deep for tank(s) containing water sourced within the Pacific Coast Region of North America.

 Stat.
 Auth.: ORS 468.020, 783.620 - 783.640 Stats.
 Implemented: ORS 783.620 - 783.640 Hist: DEQ 17-2002, f.
 11-1-02, cert. ef.
 12-1-02; DEQ 4-2011, f. & cert. ef.
 3-17-11

 340-143-0050

-Ballast Water Management: Use of Ballast Water Treatment Systems
+Ballast Water Management: Use of Shipboard Ballast Water Treatment Systems